-For many employees the recent COVID-19 pandemic has changed their working arrangements significantly and will continue to effect changes for the coming months and years.
-Suddenly the ‘office’ has taken on a new meaning and location, namely their own homes.
-Here we discuss the tax implications to be considered alongside this shift.
+For many employees the COVID-19 pandemic changed their working arrangements.
+Suddenly the ‘office’ took on a new meaning and location, namely their own homes.
+Here we discuss the tax implications that anyone working from home should consider.

 Choice or necessity?

-The first thing worth noting when considering the tax implications of homeworking is that eligibility for tax exemption or relief is dependent whether or not you had a choice in the matter.
-If an employee has been forced to work from home as a result of COVID-19 restrictions, or their home has been designated as their workplace, this is quite different from them choosing to work from home.
+The first thing worth noting when it comes to the tax implications of homeworking is that eligibility for tax relief depends on whether you had a choice in the matter.
+If an employee has been forced to work from home or their home has been designated as their workplace, this is quite different from them choosing to work from home.

-How does expense reimbursement differ from tax relief?
-In certain cases, your employer may directly reimburse you for business expenses incurred, but in others, the you would need to make a claim in the form of tax relief.
-If your employer takes the reimbursement route, they do not need to report the expense payments to HMRC, as long as they are valid business expenses.
+Expense reimbursement is different from tax relief because it means that your employer is directly reimbursing you for business expenses.
+Tax relief on the other hand, requires that you make the claim via HMRC.
+If your employer is reimbursing you for expenses, they don’t need to report the expense payments to HMRC, as long as they are valid business expenses.
 As an employee however, you would be responsible for retaining evidence of the expenses in the form or invoices/receipts/statements.

-Additional homeworking costs that could be reimbursed by your employer include, gas, electricity, phone and broadband charges.
-The costs should be reasonable and should relate to duties undertaken, but for simplicity, a flat reimbursement rate can be used to avoid time consuming and complicated calculations.
-The HMRC rate was increased in April from £4 to £6 a week in light of the recent COVID-19 situation.
+Homeworking costs that could be reimbursed by your employer include additional heating and lighting, telephone charges, and metered water.
+The costs must be reasonable and should relate to duties undertaken, but for simplicity, a flat reimbursement rate of £6 per week can be used to avoid time consuming and complicated calculations.
+If you need to claim more than £6, then you will need evidence such as bills, receipts or contracts.

 Tax Relief – who is eligible and what’s covered?

-As a taxpayer, you are eligible to claim tax relief from your employment income in the event that you incur business expenses.
-You are entitled to relief for part of your household running costs if you are employed on a homeworking basis or you have no choice than to work from home, and your employer does not already reimburse any household expenses.
+The principles of tax relief are similar to expense reimbursement, but in a different form.
+As a taxpayer, you are eligible to claim tax relief from your employment income if you incur business expenses.
+You are entitled to relief for part of your household running costs if you are contractually required to work from home and your employer does not already reimburse any household expenses.

 In practise your taxable income is effectively reduced and so therefore is the amount of tax you need to pay.
 These costs may also be referred to as ‘tax deductible’ or ‘allowable’ expenses.

-The HRMC criteria for claiming employment expenses are strict and it is stated that expenses must be incurred ‘wholly, exclusively and necessarily in the performance of the duties of the employment’.
+The criteria for claiming employment expenses are strict and HMRC states that expenses must be incurred ‘wholly, exclusively and necessarily in the performance of the duties of the employment’.